bnx05/qa-test/senior-qa-test-answers.md

 Area affected	| Components involved (with links) | Test effort | Test coverage | Quality Assessment | Comments |
 ------------- | -------------------------------- | ----------- | ------------- | ------------------ | -------- |

+#### Ensuring software quality

+What are the conditions necessary to safely release it?
+- No regression bugs have been found in the software build.
+- Artifacts are properly tagged.
+  - Git tags should be used in repositories so we can easily create Releases off of it, and easily do any rollback if it is needed
+- Automated tests have passed
+  - Automated tests (unit/integration/end-to-end) should be integrated in the CI/CD so that they will run for each build or deployment
+  - Reporting of test results should be automatically made available and accessible so there is no delay in addressing them if there are any failures reported
+- Test report has been reviewed and sign off has been given by stakeholders
+  - After the QA team has successfully done testing and has submitted the test report, relevant stakeholders should give the thumbs up to indicate that the release is to proceed as planned
+- Deployment checklist is ready
+  - A checklist of things to do before and after any deployment should be created or updated.
+  - Typical things in this checklist include:
+    - Any database changes that need to be done manually
+    - New environment variables to be added
+    - Any configuration that need to be added/updated
+- Post deploy smoke tests are ready
+  - Smoke tests to ensure that the system is up and running and critical functionalities are in place.
+  - Ideally these smoke tests are already automated.
+If there are some that need to be done manually then those should be performed ASAP after deployment.
+- Alerts are in place
+  - The team should be alerted for each deployment’s status.
+  - If there are any critical issues, there should be an alert created for those so that the team will know ASAP and can fix the issues before the customers see them.
+- Rollback plan is in place
+  - In the worst case scenario where a deployment failed or there are production issues, a rollback can be done immediately and there is no significant downtime for customers.
+- Customers have been informed ahead of time if there is any planned outage related to the release
+  - If the release is a major one and there is significant downtime involved, existing customers should be informed several days in advance.
+  - A “maintenance” page should also be put up so that if a customer accesses the site during the planned downtime, they will see a nice UI informing them of the downtime and when to check back again.
+  - Customers should also be informed after the planned downtime has been finished.

+What are the tools/methods we need to use to assess these conditions?
+- Checklists
+  - Pre and post deployment checklists as mentioned above should be in place.
+- Automated tests integrated in the CI/CD pipeline to make sure that
+  - they run for each build (unit/integration tests) and each deploy (end-to-end tests)
+  - specific smoke tests run post deploy for faster feedback -Slack integration: statuses are communicated ASAP
+  - Test runs, build statuses and deploy statuses should show up in Slack ASAP
+  - If there are any system alerts, they should be reported in Slack as well

+What are the processes to put in place?
+- Pre and post deployment checklists
+- Reporting/escalation process: determine
+  - Who should monitor the deployments
+  - Who should conduct the post deploy testing
+  - Who should be informed if any problems arise post deploy
+  - What should be done if any problems are encountered
+  - What should be documented post deploy
+  - Who should initiate postmortems, if any
+- Post deployment process
+  - Release notes: determine
+    - What details should be included
+    - Who should create the release notes
+    - Who should be informed of the release

+What are the reports needed?
+- Test summary report.
+- Release notes planned to be sent out after deployment, containing details on the features, enhancements, and bug fixes included in the release.